CFO Grantmaking Programs 2013-14

 CFO created an affiliate program in 1993 to meet the diverse needs of the region by providing community foundation services to smaller communities in the Missouri Ozarks.
 Each of our regional affiliate foundations are driven by volunteer leaders committed to strengthening the social fabric of our communities.
 Through their community grantmaking programs, affiliate foundations are able to address local needs with local resources.

-Metropolitan Springfield Arts and Culture grantmaking program
+The Metropolitan Springfield Arts and Culture grantmaking program is now a component of the Springfield Regional Arts Council’s program offerings

 Metropolitan Springfield Grantmaking Program